hori-kun/kurosu/README.md

 ```

 ## Usage
-Simply run the following command:
+Simply run the following command to configure your system with Kuroso.

 ```
 $ ansible-playbook site.yml